2018–19 Graduate Tuition

 |Lokey School of Business and Public Policy (all programs)||$ 1,311||Varies|

 |MA and Certificate Programs in Applied Economics and Computer Science||$ 1,311||Varies|

 Students enrolling in courses outside of their degree program will be charged the per credit tuition rate for the program they are enrolled in.
-Students enrolled in two degree programs concurrently will be charged the higher of the two rates, if different.

 |Campus Comprehensive Fee||$581.50||$1,163|